atg0831/algo/README.md

 # algo
-This is solution algorithm problems
+This is solution of algorithm problems